rafa2ms/Project_01/README.md

 - [x] Make it a pyhton package
 - [x] Add requirements.txt

+## Requirements
+ This library is running successfully under the following requirements:
+- Python: 3.8.18
+- OpenCV: 4.3.0.38
+  - numpy==1.24.4

 ## How to use
 1. Access your virtual environment or _$ cd_ to your project folder
 ``` bash